-The Society of Wood Science and Technology is responsible for evaluating the discipline's professional programs leading to a bachelor's-level professional degree.
-The objectives of these evaluations are (1) to improve the quality of professional education through the mechanism of self-assessment and external review; (2) to recognize global institutions that meet or exceed minimum requirements set by SWST; and (3) to promote and encourage the adoption of those elements of professional training deemed essential for practicing scientists and technologists working in the disciplines accreditated under these standards.
+The objectives of these evaluations are (1) to improve the quality of education through the mechanism of self-assessment and external review; (2) to recognize global institutions that meet or exceed minimum requirements set by SWST; and to promote and encourage coverage of knowledge essential for practicing scientists and technologists working in the disciplines accredited under these standards.

-Accreditation by SWST is based on an assessment of all elements of an education program that leads to a professional degree in renewable materials science programs at the bachelor's level.
+Accreditation by SWST is based on an assessment of all elements of an educational program that leads to a higher education degree in renewable materials science programs.
 Such programs must have been offered for at least five years prior to seeking initial accreditation.
 Programs that qualify for review must embrace that body of knowledge applicable to renewable materials, including properties, characteristics, and the conversion to products useful to society and must have a focus area related to the broader aspects of materials science and technology.
-Accreditation assessment ensures that the environment, facilities, faculty, and infrastructure are in place and are sufficient for a program to produce competent professionals with a firm grasp of the tenets of materials science and technology and with a well rounded education.
+Accreditation assessment ensures that the environment, facilities, faculty, and infrastructure are in place and are sufficient for a program to produce competent graduates with a firm grasp of the tenets of materials science and technology and with a well-rounded education.

 Definitions: The term school, as used herein, refers to the parent unit (college, school, or department) of which the program is a part.
 The term school head refers to the administrative officer (dean, director, or department head) in charge of the school.
 The term program head refers to the administrative officer or faculty member in charge of the program being accredited.
 Institution refers to the school's parent institution, in most cases a university.
 Board refers to the SWST Executive Board.
+Graduate refers to professional bachelor, bachelor's and master's degree graduate.
+The term master's degree refers to both master's degree and specializing master's degree.

-^{} SWST recognizes that multiple terms may be used to describe a universal concept - or program name - that benefits our mission and help us reach out and develop consensus among our accredited programs and constituencies.
-Examples include but are not limited to: Wood Science and Technology, Forest Products, Lignocellulosic Materials, Renewable Materials, Sustainable Materials, Bio-based Materials, Renewable Products, Sustainable Products, Bio-based Products, and Lignocellulosic Products.
+SWST recognizes that multiple terms may be used to describe a universal concept - or program name - that benefits our mission and help us reach out and develop consensus among our accredited programs and constituencies.
+Examples include but are not limited to: Wood Science and Technology, Forest Products, Wood Innovation for Sustainability, Lignocellulosic Materials, Renewable Materials, Sustainable Materials, Bio-based Materials, Renewable Products, Sustainable Products, Sustainable Products, Sustainable Materials and Technology, Bio-based Products, and Lignocellulosic Products.
 For brevity's sake, the program seeking SWST accreditation will hereafter be referred to as the "SWST Program" or the "program" in this Accreditation Handbook.